Prague has several department

 stores, both wilting remnants of the days gone by

 and flashy western newcomers.
-The department stores
+Department stores

-in general have been experiencing decreasing numbers
+in general have been experiencing a decrease in the numbers

 of shoppers many of whom flock to shopping malls